Remembering Mbachan Collins Okwen, DDS, MBA, MSD

 During his preceptorship, Dr. Okwen purchased used microscopes and endodontic instruments from the university at auction and transported them to Nigeria.
 With these tools, he helped establish the first endodontic training program in western central Africa at the University of Benin.
 His mission was clear and uncompromising.

-“The goal was to get them to do exactly what we do here and nothing less,” he said.
+“The goal was to get them to do exactly what we do here and nothing less,” he had said.
 “Of course, there’s always tons of patients…”

 He later became a Diplomate of the American Board of Endodontics and served as a Clinical Assistant Professor in Endodontics, mentoring the next generation of specialists.

-His commitment to giving back was further reflected in the founding of the Ralph Okwen Foundation, a family trust established to support excellence in science at Sacred Heart College Mankon, Bamenda, and to expand access to high-quality endodontic care in Africa, relieve suffering, and inspire others to give back so that people everywhere could experience the dignity and joy of being free from dental pain.
+His commitment to giving back was further reflected in the founding of the Ralph Okwen Foundation, a family trust established to support excellence in science at Sacred Heart College Mankon, Bamenda, and to expand access to high-quality endodontic care in Africa, relieve suffering, and inspire others to give back so that people everywhere could experience the joy of being free from dental pain.

+Beyond dentistry, Dr. Okwen was a musician.
 He also held certifications in Cisco networking and server maintenance and maintained a strong interest in artificial intelligence, particularly systems that could empower Africa.
 Developing children’s stories was another passion he carried.

 Further reading: Learn more about Dr. Okwen’s incredible passion for endodontics in this Foundation for Endodontics article.